-The Company also has access to a liquidity facility of £10,000k (2022: £10,000k) that it can access in the event that it has an insurable event, income adjusting event or unforeseen costs.
-This covers the possible liquidity requirements of the Company while the insurance claim, income adjusting event, or unforeseen costs is settled.
+The Company also has access to a liquidity facility of $\pounds 10,000k$ (2023: $\pounds 10,000k$ ) that it can access in the event that it has an insurable event, income adjusting event or unforeseen costs.
+This covers the possible liquidity requirements of the Company while the insurance claim, income adjusting event, or unforeseen costs are settled.
 As at the date of signing these regulatory financial statements, the liquidity facility remains undrawn.

-Finally, under the terms of the other borrowing agreement, absent certain matters of default, the loan notes do not have to be redeemed until 2040.
+Finally, under the terms of the other borrowing agreement, absent certain matters of default, the loan notes do not have to be redeemed until 2039.